 The baseboards in this condo had never been caulked.
 Caulking the corners, joints, and especially the top of the baseboards makes a remarkable improvement in the finished look.
 A smooth bead of caulking is applied to the top of the boards before any surfaces are painted.
 Any other imperfections in baseboards or trims are patched and sanded and then a light overall sanding is done.

 Once the caulking has dried the baseboards and the wall can be painted.The caulking creates a seamless transition between the two surfaces.

 Before the caulking was applied the crack between the top of the baseboard and wall is visible.
 It’s not very attractive looking.

 The same procedure is done for window and door trim or any other type of trim work that has cracks or gaps where it meets up with the walls.
 In this photo you can see a significant gap between the door trim and the wall along with the bad paint job.
-Caulking is put between the edge of the trim and the wall.
+We will fill the gap with caulking.

 Here’s the finished result after the trim work and wall has been painted.
 It’s a seamless transition between the two surfaces.

 If any ceilings are being painted they are done first.
 If there are any significant stains or discolouration from smoking or water damage we apply a special sealer that ensures they will not bleed through.
 The next painting is the trim work.
 We apply two coats of paint to all the baseboards, window trims, liners, door casings and jambs and any other decorative trim such as crown molding.
 This is a the part of the painting that can take a lot of time, especially if the trim has a lot of detail.
 We need to wait for drying in between coats and then when the final coat is dry we can start to paint the walls.